-Forex Trading involves trading currency pairs like EUR/USD, GBP/USD, EUR/GBP etc. A forex trader speculates on the prices of currencies.
-For example, if a trader thinks that USD is going to be weaker in next few weeks against the GBP, then that trader can buy GBP/USD.
-Forex Trading generally involves leverage, which is very risky as we explain in our guide.
+Forex trading involves trading currency pairs like EUR/USD, GBP/USD, EUR/GBP etc. A forex trader speculates on the prices of currencies.
+For example, if a trader thinks that the USD is going to be weaker in the next few weeks against the GBP, then that trader can buy GBP/USD.
+Forex trading generally involves leverage, which is very risky as we explain in our guide.

 Gains from forex trading are considered a source of income in Australia.
 So your profits are subjected to taxes.

 Traders can participate in the market via ASIC regulated CFD brokers.
 You can open your account with any regulated broker.
-It is important to understand the risks involved before you trade Forex or CFDs as most of the retail traders lose.
+It is important to understand the risks involved before you trade Forex or CFDs as most retail traders lose their money.